 I’ve been heavily involved in the open source QGIS mapping project for a number of years now.
 During this time I’ve kept a close watch on the various mailing lists, issue trackers, stackexchange, tweets and other various means users have to provide feedback to the project.
 Recently, I’ve started to come to the conclusion that there’s a lot of fundamental confusion about how the project works and how users can get changes made to the project.
 Read on for these insights, but keep in mind that these are just my thoughts and not reflective of the whole community’s views!..

 Firstly – QGIS is a community driven project.
-Unlike some open source projects (and unlike the commercial GIS offerings) there is no corporate backer or singular organisation directing the project.
+Unlike some open source projects (and unlike the proprietary GIS offerings) there is no corporate backer or singular organisation directing the project.
 This means two things:

 - The bad news: No-one will do your work for you.
 QGIS has been created through a mix of user-led contributions (ie, users who have a need to change something and dive in and do it themselves) and through commercially supported contributions (either organisations who offer commercial QGIS support pushing fixes because their customers are directly affected or because they’ve been contracted by someone to implement a particular change).
 There HAS been a number of volunteer contributions from developers who are just donating their time (for various reasons), but these contributions are very much the minority.